enviodev/docs/blog/2024-05-24-case-study-peppy-finance.md

 - **[Multi-chain Support](https://docs.envio.dev/docs/multichain-indexing):** Aggregate data across multiple networks into a single database.
 Query all your data with a unified GraphQL API.
 - **[Join on-chain and off-chain data](https://docs.envio.dev/docs/async-mode):** Connect indexed blockchain data as well as ingest off-chain data to create flexible API for rich data beyond just what is emitted simply from events on-chain. e.g. modules that efficiently index off-chain NFT metadata.
 - **[Factory Contracts](https://docs.envio.dev/docs/dynamic-contracts)**: Automatically register and process events emitted by all child contracts that are created by the specified factory / dynamic contract..
-- **[Hosted Service](https://docs.envio.dev/docs/hosted-service)**: A managed service platform for building, hosting and querying Envio's Indexers with guaranteed uptime and performance service level agreements.
+- **[Hosted Service](https://docs.envio.dev/docs/hosted-service)**: A managed service platform for building, hosting, and querying Envio's Indexers with guaranteed uptime and performance service level agreements.

 ## Relevant Links